 3. The Student Evaluation and Promotion Committee (SEPC)

-The SEPC meets at least monthly, or as needed to oversee student evaluations and promotions for all four years of M.D. curriculum.
+The SEPC meets at least monthly, or as needed, to oversee student evaluations and promotions for all four years of the MD curriculum.
 The committee reviews the following and takes appropriate action in accordance with BUSM policies and standards, to:

 - Monitor student’s academic and comportment performance and take appropriate action.

 - Act upon written petitions from students who request a waiver from promotion policies.